 After dinner at my hotel, I took the golf cart back to Roland's for a beer.

-My self-guided tour of the island came to a close driving north up the eastern side of the island, past the airport and back to my hotel.
+My self-guided tour of the island came to a close, driving north up the eastern side of Providencia, past the airport, and back to my hotel.

 Hike to the Peak

-Due to the limited amount of time I had on Providencia, I didn't get a chance to hike up to the peak (El Pico) at the center of the island.
+Due to my limited time in Providencia, I didn't get a chance to hike up to the peak (El Pico) at the center of the island's tropical forest.

-Judging from the overwhelmingly positive reviews on Google Maps, it's a relatively easy and beautiful hike that takes three to four hours roundtrip.
+Judging from the overwhelmingly positive reviews on Google Maps, it's a relatively easy three-to-four-hour roundtrip hike to the island's highest point.

 Popular dives include swimming along the steep walls cascading with sponges at sites such as Blue Hole and Contour, exploring the caves and fissures at NX and Tete’s Place, and cruising the sunlit shallow coral gardens at Bajo de San Felipe and Left Channel.
 Throw in a few shipwrecks such as Planchon, a World War II German tanker, and there’s not much else you could ask for in a dive destination.— Scuba Diving

-For details on what to expect diving in Providencia, check out this review by Joe's Scuba Shack.
+For detailed information on what to expect when diving around coral reefs in Providencia, check out this review by Joe's Scuba Shack.

 Providencia is on the shortlist of places I daydream about regularly, regardless of how much time passes.

-The “Sea of Seven Colors” that surrounds this little Caribbean island is worth the effort to get there.
+The “Sea of Seven Colors” surrounding this tiny Caribbean island is worth the effort to get there.